 We all live here in brotherhood,

-This is the ideal that is here,
+This is the ideal that is here

 Let every one of you, be aware of this.

 The Guru would be pained to see the harm done by men to animals.
 Once when he was traveling in a bullock-cart, he could not bear to see the pain inflicted on the dumb animals by the cart-driver.
-He got down, and walked twenty miles to reach the destination.
+He got down and walked twenty miles to reach the destination.
 Many a time he refused to take milk.
-Instead he fasted.
+Instead, he fasted.
 He was so concerned to see milk-men who did not leave enough milk for the young and tender calves.

 SETTING AN EXAMPLE

 Many devotees used to visit him seeking relief in their problems.
-His teaching then was as follows, "Our fingers, hands and feet should always find work.
+His teaching then was as follows, "Our fingers, hands, and feet should always find work.
 They are like restless horses.
 If we do not keep them engaged in sufficient work, we shall fall ill."
 He set an example himself to this maxim.
-He He not only cooked his food but also washed his clothes.
+He not only cooked his food but also washed his clothes.

 Guru always spoke of the value of Equality in Humanity.

-A rich young man from India went to Europe for higher studies.
+A rich, young man from India went to Europe for higher studies.
 He desired to marry a European girl from there.
 The girl also gave her consent.
 Both of them came to India.
-The boy's father was afraid that society would be displeased, if the marriage took place.
+The boy's father was afraid that society would be displeased if the marriage took place.
 There was no one ready to solemnize this marriage.
 The Guru himself got the marriage solemnized in his Ashram.

-THE GURU and Kumaran Asan the great poet of Kerala.
+THE GURU and Kumaran Asan the great poet of Kerala

 Kumaran was dogged by ill-health right through his early life.
 When he was eighteen, Sree Narayana Guru visited his house at the request of his father.
 Kumaran was bedridden at that time.
 The great saint suggested that Kumaran should stay with him and become his disciple.
 The little boy found the invitation irresistible.
 Thus began a new phase of life for the young lad.

 Kumaran’s meeting with Sree Narayana Guru can be compared to the meeting of Shri Vivekananda with Sri Ramakrishna.
 These are significant events, in the mysterious and inexorable ways of destiny.
-While Naren became a full fledged Swami, Kumaran continued as a lay disciple of Narayana Guru and made substantial contributions in the fields of poetry, literature and social renaissance, which Kerala witnessed during the early part of this century.
+While Naren became a full-fledged Swami, Kumaran continued as a lay disciple of Narayana Guru and made substantial contributions in the fields of poetry, literature and social renaissance, which Kerala witnessed during the early part of this century.

 THE GURU AND THE FAMOUS CHATTAMBI SWAMIGAL

 The two great souls were very close.
 Many wonder whether Chattambi Swamigal had a guru-like influence on Narayana Guru.
 The work Navamanjari that Shri Narayana Guru composed is dedicated to Chattambi Swamigal.
-Incidentally we think the word Chattambi means naughty, however in those days Chattambi meant LEADER.
+Incidentally, we think the word Chattambi means naughty, however in those days Chattambi meant LEADER.

 Shri Narayana Guru studied and experimented with various spiritual disciplines.
 During one phase he had mastered Hatta Yoga under Thi-kkaadu Ayyaa-vu.
 Once when Chattambi Swamigal walked into Guru’s room he found him suspended up in the air.
 He warned him saying, “I don’t think you need to get into this type of yoga.”
-However the Guru continued.
+However, the Guru continued.
 Later the Guru fell ill as a result of these feats and Chattambi Swamigal, who knew what to do, tended to his recovery.

 THE GURU AND TEMPLES

-The Guru often advised that Temples should not be build in expensive manner as was the custom of ancient days.
+The Guru often advised that Temples should not be built in an expensive manner as was the custom of ancient days.
 No money should be spent on elaborate festivals and pomp.
 He could not bear to see people starve while milk and costly abhishekams were poured on the images.
 While poor families could not have their daughters married due to poverty he saw how costly jewels and clothing adorned the images in temples.
 How could the two coexist???...
 He advised that temples should have schools and reading rooms.
 Small scale industrial training schools should also be attached to temples.
 The offertory at the temple should be used for the welfare of the poor people.